mhahnFr/ADB_Connector/README.md

 as it is by default not on the shell path.
 After setting up the GUI, a timer is started, which will call the ``actionPerformed(ActionEvent)`` method of the main class.
 During execution, the timer will have different action commands.
 At the beginning, the action command is set to look for attached devices.
-Ones the specified device is found in the list returned by the ADB, the specified port will be opened.
+Once the specified device is found in the list returned by the ADB, the specified port will be opened.
 After that, a new timer is started with a action command indicating to watch the list of attached devices until the specified device